Coronavirus: Jared Leto had no idea after returning from meditation retreat

 Jared Leto has returned from a desert meditation retreat, where he had “no idea” about coronavirus due to a lack of phones and communication.

-The Joker actor took to Twitter following his return today (March 17) after 12 days in isolation.
+The Suicide Squad actor took to Twitter following his return today (March 17) after 12 days in isolation.
 In that time, cinemas around the world have been closed and many film and TV projects suspended or postponed.

 “Wow.
 12 days ago I began a silent meditation in the desert.
 We were totally isolated.
 No phone, no communication etc.,” Leto’s tweet begins.